eclipse-tractusx/sd-factory/README.md

 `app.verifiableCredentials.durationDays` defines for how many days the VC is issued.

-`app.verifiableCredentials.idPrefix` specifies prefix for VC identifiers.
-Internally the identifiers are represented as hexadecimal numbers, but need to accessible as URL.
-As SD-Hub is responsible for serving the VCs, this parameter usually shall be set to the domain name of the Hub.

 `app.custodianWallet` contains parameters for accessing Custodian Wallet:
 - `uri` is custodian Wallet url
-- `auth-server-url`, `realm`, `clientId`, `clientSecret`, `username`, `password` - keycloak parameters for a user used for meking the calls to the Custodian Wallet.
+- `auth-server-url`, `realm`, `clientId`, `clientSecret` are keycloak parameters for a user which calls the Custodian Wallet.
 This user shall have enough rights to create Verifiable Credentials and Verifiable Presentations.

-`app.security` - sets the roles a user must hold for creating and removing Self-Description to/from SD-Hub.
+- `app.security` sets a role a user must have for creating Self-Description.

-`app.db.sd.collectionName` sets MongoDB collection nname for storing Self-Descriptions

 # Building
 SD-Factory use Maven for building process.
 To build a service from sources one